Improved DIQKD protocols with finite-size analysis: Single-round bound

-Since we have reduced the analysis to Pauli measurements, it is convenient to interpret the measurements as producing values in $\pm1$ instead of $\mathbb{Z}_2$, and define the corresponding hermitian observables $A_x \defvar \sum_a a \pvm_{a|x}$ and $B_y \defvar \sum_b b \pvm_{b|y}$.
+Since we have reduced the analysis to Pauli measurements, it is convenient to interpret the measurements as producing values in $\pm1$ instead of $\mathbb{Z}_2$, and define the corresponding hermitian observables $A_x \defvar \sum_a a \pvm_{a|x}$ and $B_y \defvar \sum_b b \pvmB_{b|y}$.
 For 2-input 2-output scenarios, the full probability distribution $\pr{ab|xy}$ (subject to the no-signalling constraints) is completely parametrized by the 4 correlators $\expvaltr{(A_x \otimes B_y)}$ and the 4 marginals $\expvaltr{(A_x \otimes \id)}$, $\expvaltr{(\id \otimes B_y)}$.
-Without loss of generality, one can assume that the marginals are zero~\cite{PAB+09,HST+20}\footnote{Essentially, this is because one could consider a virtual \emph{symmetrization step} in which Alice and Bob jointly flip their outputs using a uniformly random public bit, forcing their marginals to be zero.
-As argued in~\cite{SR08,PAB+09,HST+20}, the entropy of their original outputs conditioned on Eve's side-information is equal to the entropy of their symmetrized outputs conditioned on Eve's side-information and the publicly communicated bit, and hence we can analyze the latter instead (note that the virtual symmetrization does not need to be physically performed; it merely serves as an intermediate construction to study the entropies).}, hence it suffices to focus on the correlators $\expvaltr{(A_x \otimes B_y)}$.
+To simplify the analysis, one can focus on the case where the marginals are zero\footnote{While more detailed explanations can be found in e.g.~\cite{PAB+09,HST+20}, the outline is as follows: consider a virtual \emph{symmetrization step} in which Alice and Bob jointly flip their outputs using a uniformly random public bit, forcing their marginals to be zero while leaving the correlators unchanged.
+Some calculation shows~\cite{SR08,PAB+09,HST+20} that the entropy of their original outputs conditioned on Eve's side-information is equal to the entropy of their symmetrized outputs conditioned on Eve's side-information and the publicly communicated bit (and this still holds true with noisy preprocessing).
+Absorbing the publicly communicated bit into Eve's side-information, this implies that if the original optimization~\eqref{eq:mainopt} had constraints on the marginals $\expvaltr{(A_x \otimes \id)}$, $\expvaltr{(\id \otimes B_y)}$ in addition to the correlators $\expvaltr{(A_x \otimes B_y)}$, we could bound it by instead considering the optimization where the marginal constraints are replaced by the condition that they are zero (with the correlator constraints unchanged).
+(Note that the virtual symmetrization does not need to be physically performed; it merely serves as an intermediate construction in this analysis.)}, in which case only the correlators $\expvaltr{(A_x \otimes B_y)}$ remain to be considered.
 In terms of the optimization~\eqref{eq:mainopt}, this means that it suffices to consider situations where there are 4 constraints, corresponding to the observables

 Considering other forms of constraints in 2-input 2-output scenarios is essentially equivalent to making specific choices of Lagrange multipliers $\vec{\lambda}$ for this 4-constraint formulation.
 For instance, in Protocol~\ref{prot:DIQKD} we only impose a constraint based on the CHSH value\footnote{Here, by CHSH value we mean the quantity $\constr = \tr{(A_0\otimes B_0 + A_0\otimes B_1 + A_1\otimes B_0 - A_1\otimes B_1) \rho_{AB}}$.
 This is related to the probability $w$ of winning the CHSH game by the simple equation $\constr = 8w-4$, so an affine function of $\constr$ is easily converted to an affine function of $w$.}, which is equivalent to restricting to Lagrange-multiplier combinations of the form $(\lambda_{00},\lambda_{01},\lambda_{10},\lambda_{11}) = (\lambda,\lambda,\lambda,-\lambda)$ for some $\lambda\in\mathbb{R}$.